team-work-tools/team-work-telegram-bot/README.md

     Here, <message_1_id> is the ID of today's message that mentioned `@username` and received no reply

-## Extensions
+### External info

-- Collect activity statistics for each person and mention in bot messages (see [Bot messages](#bot-messages)) that someone didn't do anything yesterday
+- Collect activity statistics for each person and mention in bot messages (see [Bot messages](#bot-messages)) that someone didn't do anything yesterday.
   - activity in GitHub Organization issues
   - commits
   - messages in the joint chat